Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Discussions

-In our safety modeling, we employ full braking maneuvers as a fallback strategy.
-Swerving is an alternative strategy; however, using it for collision avoidance under uncertainty poses two significant problems: Firstly, vehicle models are often linearized for Gaussian error propagation and uncertainty modeling.
+In this section we discuss our design choices and compare them with other options.
+We employ full braking maneuver as a fallback plan for collision avoidance.
+While swerving is a potential alternative to full braking, under uncertainty it can pose two significant problems: Firstly, vehicle models are often linearized for Gaussian error propagation and uncertainty modeling.
 This could lead to substantial modeling errors when executing maneuvers at the vehicle's handling limits.
 Secondly, the area used during swerving might overlap with the occupancy of objects located beyond the visible field.

 In motion planning for autonomous driving, certain works use predicted motion profiles of objects to narrow the drivable corridor and address collision avoidance \cite{ziegler2014trajectory}.
 Although this approach potentially allows for faster solver times, it hinders the motion planner from processing the environment probabilistically, thereby limiting its interaction capabilities.
 Therefore, we did not adopt this approach in our work.